Rightpoint/WebServiceManager/README.md

 * The RZWebServiceRequest will always pass `animated:YES`
 * You should not add both methods.

+#### Building for iOS 4.3

+RZWebserviceManager will work on iOS 4.3 and above.
+However, to get it to build and run correctly for iOS 4.3, a few extra steps must be taken:

+1. In your target's Build Phases, make sure that all of RZWebserviceManager's .m files have the compiler flag "-fobjc-arc"
+2. In your target's Build Settings, also add "-fobjc-arc" to "Other Linker Flags"

+This will enable ARC during compilation and linking, and RZWebserviceManager should work just fine with your iOS 4.3 project!

 ### Overrides
 * There aren't may things you can currently override, but as you can see in Test Case 5 (concurrent requests), you have the ability to override the success and failure cases of a request programatically.
 This of course defeats the purpose of using this framework, and should be avoided.